The translation of this document is outdated.

 25) take decisions with respect to organising elections and

-referendums, in accordance with procedures laid down by the
+referendums, in accordance with procedures stipulated by the

 27) take decisions in other cases provided for in law.

-The activities and decisions of city or municipality councils
+The activities and decisions of councils shall be maximally

 The Rīga City Council may delegate to a local government

-institution established by the Rīga City Council the examination
+authority established by the Rīga City Council the examination of

 27 of this Section.